Have Your Say

 The amount of time allowed for public questions is fifteen minutes, although this may be extended by the Chairman at their discretion.

-Questions may be asked without notice but to guarantee a full reply at the meeting, the question must be delivered in writing or by electronic mail to Democratic Services at least 48 hours (not including weekends and bank holidays), before the start of the meeting.
+Questions may be asked without notice but to guarantee a full reply at the meeting, the question must be delivered in writing or by electronic mail to Democratic Services no later than two clear working days prior to the start of the meeting.
+Each question must give the name and address of the questioner.
 E-mail to email@example.com

 If a written question has been submitted the questioner cannot also ask an oral question at the same meeting as there are separate arrangements for submitting oral questions at meetings of Council and Executive.